oracle-livelabs/oci-migration/ecc-developer-hol/query/advancedextensibility/advancedextensibility.md

         ![Compile Package](../images/a1129.png "Compile Package")

-* Once the package specification and the body are compiled successfully, then the user need to configure the data load rules for the respective dataset
+* Once the package specification and the body are compiled successfully, then the user needs to configure the data load rules for the respective dataset
     * Navigate to ECC Developer page
     * Go to “Datasets” menu under “Data Designer” section
     * Search for the local agreements dataset